Witness to History: Graham Stack on being the Arsenal Invincibles’ No.2

-Graham Stack never managed to establish himself at Arsenal, yet the club still provided the goalkeeper with one of the highlights of his career.
+Graham Stack may have fully established himself as Arsenal’s No.1, yet the club still provided the goalkeeper with one of the highlights of his career.

 For every major sporting success, there are those left in the background, names forgotten by the masses even though they were the closest to the action.